rparrett/taipo/README.md

   - [ ] An auto-tilable tileset
   - [ ] Shuriken Tower is awful, so maybe that too
   - [ ] Another tower or two
-- [ ] Refactor so that we can restart the game without exiting and reopening.
 - [ ] More levels!
 - [ ] More words, word lists.
 - [ ] Allow users to add their own words